 Hotspots in Breda

-Breda is a small city close to Rotterdam and Antwerp.
+Breda is a small city close to Rotterdam, Tilburg and Antwerp.
 It has nice side streets with original shops and some great food options.
-Below are my favorites.
+Below are my favorites, all restaurants listed on this page have good vegetarian or vegan food options.

 Looking for hotspots in other cities in the Netherlands?
 Click here.